SqueezyDough/browser-technologies-1920/README.md

 The course defines 3 layers for progressive enhancement.

 * Functional layer - The CORE functionality
-* Usable layer - Adding CSS
+* Usable layer - Adding basic styling and functionality
 * Pleasurable layer - Adding user delight

 In my view the functional term should inherit the usable layer, because a functional application is also usable and an application that is not usable cannot be functional.
 Therefore I would like to redefine these layers.

 * Functional layer - The CORE functionality
-* Pleasurable layer - Adding basic CSS
+* Practical layer - Visual ordening of the HTML structure and basic functionality
 * Delightful layer - Adding user delight

+### Functional layer
+The functional layer includes all that makes an app usable for its intended purpose.
+In my case a form should at least be accessible to all user in any circumstance, save the filled answers and give a confirmation when sending the form.

+#### Dependancies
+All of this is achieved by handling requests on the server.
+This is the most robust solution since it only depends on the server being up and running and your internet connection.

 ### The delightful layer
 The delightful layer includes everything that sparks some emotion from the user including nice micro-animation or pick up where you left off (basically any emotion that can be considered uplifting)